-The brief French invasion of Egypt led by Napoleon Bonaparte in 1798 ended with an expulsion of the French in 1801 by Ottoman, Mamluk, and British forces.
+The brief French invasion of Egypt led by Napoleon Bonaparte in 1798 ended with an expulsion of the French in 1801 by Ottoman and British forces.

-Anarchy prevailed in Egypt to 1805, with the Ottomans, Mamluks and Albanians competing for power – the Albanians nominally in the service of the Ottomans.
-From this, an Albanian Muslim, the commander of the Albanian regiment, Muhammad Ali (Kavalali Mehmed Ali Pasha) emerged as dominant.
-In 1805, the Sultan in Istanbul recognized Ali as his viceroy in Egypt.
-The title implied subordination to the Sultan, but this was a polite fiction: Ottoman power in Egypt was finished.
+Anarchy prevailed in Egypt to 1805, with the Ottomans and Mameluks competing for power there – the Ottomans using Albanian troops.
+In Egypt, the commander of the Albanian regiment, Muhammad Ali (Kavalali Mehmed Ali Pasha), emerged as dominant.
+In 1805, Sultan Selim III (r 1789-1807) recognized Ali as his viceroy in Egypt.
+The title implied subordination to the sultan, but this was a polite fiction: Ottoman power in Egypt was finished.
 Muhammad Ali began a dynasty that was to last to 1952.

-His projects were paid for by revenues from taxing Egypt's illiterate peasants – ninety percent of Egypt's population – whom he forced to labor on his projects, whom he conscripted into his army and whom he despised as barbarians.
-And peasant revolts he crushed with brutality.
+His projects were paid for by revenues from taxing Egypt's illiterate peasants – ninety percent of Egypt's population – whom he forced to labor on his projects and conscripted into his army.
+He despised the peasants, whom he viewed as barbarians, and their isolated revolts against him he crushed with brutality.

-After Shendi, Ismail conquered Kordofan.
+After Shendi, Ismail conquered farther south in the area of Kordofan.
 But he found only worn out gold mines.
 The gold and booty that Muhammad had been hoping for would not be forthcoming.
 Slaves were shipped to Cairo, but only half survived the journey.

 Ismail established himself at Shendi and pursued tax collection.
 Many people scattered, putting distance between themselves and Egypt's tax agents.
 Others revolted against Ismail, and, in October 1822, Ismail was assassinated.
-Muhammad Ali's army retaliated, burning, slaughtering and enslaving, leaving villages gutted and depopulated.
-By 1825, Egyptians were trying to lure people back from the hills, promising them they would not be taxed. – for three years, at any rate.
+His father, Muhammad Ali, retaliated, his army burning, slaughtering and enslaving, leaving villages gutted and depopulated.
+By 1825, Egyptians were trying to lure people back from the hills, promising them they would not be taxed – for three years, at any rate.
 People returned to their fields.
-To maintain their good will, Egypt put tight controls on its occupation forces, to prevent abuses by soldiers.
-And those who had been local rulers they made subordinate rulers – as conquerors had been doing for ages.
+To maintain their good will and prevent abuses by soldiers, Muhammad Ali put tight controls on his occupation forces.
+And those who had been local rulers he made subordinate rulers – as conquerors had been doing for ages.